eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/03-create-workload.md

 command: kubectl get pods -l app=nginx -n website
 ```

-Now this is where things get rather interesting.
-That is that for any
-workloads that are created for the virtual Kubernetes cluster, although the
+In the case of workloads created in the virtual Kubernetes cluster, although
-control plane of the virtual Kubernetes manages them, they are created as pods
+the control plane of the virtual Kubernetes manages them, they are created as
-within the namespace of the underlying Kubernetes cluster the control plane
+pods within the namespace of the underlying Kubernetes cluster the control
-runs in.
+plane runs in.

 To see this, run: